jimmoffitt/pi-adventures/README.md

 The first POC here is building a client app that Tweets to a specified account when a followed account Tweets from a client-selected area.

-Client area is statically configured, but be driven by opt-in 'share my location' app.
+Client area is currently statically configured, but be driven by opt-in 'share my location' app.

 ### Posting Tweets